onqtam/headjack/src/IDM.md

 the more you rely on IDMs for features and data storage, the less sovereign you are.

-If an IDM does not let users bind keypairs then they will be boycotted
+If an IDM does not let users bind keypairs then they should be boycotted

 IDMs never get access to your private key